Configure the OPC PLC simulator to work with Azure IoT OPC UA Broker Preview

 objectAlias: opcplc.crt

-The projection of the Azure Key Vault secrets and certificates into the cluster takes some time depending on the configured polling interval.
+The time it takes to project Azure Key Vault certificates into the cluster depends on the configured polling interval.

-Now, the Azure IoT OPC UA Broker the trust relationship with OPC PLC should be established and you can proceed to create an AssetEndpointProfile to connect to your OPC PLC simulation server.
+The Azure IoT OPC UA Broker trust relationship with OPC PLC simulator is now established and you can create an AssetEndpointProfile to connect to your OPC PLC simulator.

 Optionally configure your AssetEndpointProfile without mutual trust established

-You can optionally configure an asset endpoint profile for the OPC PLC to run without mutual trust established.
+Optionally, you can configure an asset endpoint profile without establishing mutual trust between OPC UA Broker and the OPC PLC simulator.
 If you understand the risks, you can turn off authentication for testing purposes.

 Caution

-Don't configure for no authentication in production or pre-production.
+Don't configure for no authentication in production or pre-production environments.
 Exposing your cluster to the internet without authentication can lead to unauthorized access and even DDOS attacks.

-To allow your asset endpoint profile to connect to any OPC PLC server without establishing mutual trust, use the additionalConfiguration setting to change the AssetEndpointProfile for OPC UA.
+To allow your asset endpoint profile to connect to an OPC PLC server without establishing mutual trust, use the additionalConfiguration setting to modify the AssetEndpointProfile configuration.

 Patch the asset endpoint with autoAcceptUntrustedServerCertificates=true: